tdhock/tdhock.github.io/_posts/2022-06-17-research-mentorship-plan.md

   and advisor, and I want you to succeed, so you should feel free to tell me how you are doing and what we can do together to improve your chances for success.

+If you have questions about how to do any of the above, I expect that you will ask me, and you should expect that I take the time to show you.

+Updated 21 April 2023: added that students are expected to ask questions and keep backups of all important data.